rostro36/Notes/Big Data/Week 03/03_questions.md

 	For each block:
 		- The client asks the NameNode for DataNodes to store it's data.
 		- The client gets the DataNodes.
-		- The write-pipeline gets built by the frist DataNode.
+		- The write-pipeline gets built by the first DataNode.
 		- The client sends data through the DataNode pipeline.
 		- The client gets ACKnowledgement from the DataNode, once all have it written.
 		- The client tells the DataNode that the write is finished.